achequisde/WelcomeToZone/README.md

 ## Installation

-Grab the 7z under the latest release and unzip on your /Addons/ folder.
+Grab the 7z under the latest release and unzip on your *Addons* folder.

-Otherwise, clone this repository directly under your /Addons/ folder.
+Otherwise, clone this repository directly under your *Addons* folder.